beiyingseah/odin-calculator/README.md

 - [Javascript] Add 'backspace' and 'clear' buttons]

 Future versions
-- [Javascript] Readout is able to render the full mathematical statement such that every user input is shown throughout, e.g. "9 + 8 = 17".
+- [Javascript] Readout is able to render the full mathematical statemaent such that every user input is shown throughout, e.g. "9 + 8 = 17".
 - [Javascript] Add 'keyboard' support
 - [Javascript] "Hold down" effect of operator buttons when they're in operation with CSS button.active class
 - [Javascript] Fix Readout limitations: toggleSign to work for large numbers (that max out the Readout limit); handle very large numbers correctly (not just truncating it lol), for example, 1234567891234567891 -- Readout shows --> 123456789123456...